 Q: When and how do I go about pruning my ‘Zhuzhou Fuchsia’ loropetalum.
 It has grown long limbs and is very open.
 I’d prefer it to be a little bushier.
 All the books say it needs little pruning.

 The white-flowered form of loropetalum has been in the nursery trade for many years but the pink-flowered form was introduced from China in 1989.
 Several varieties are available: ‘Blush”, ‘Burgundy’, ‘Ruby’ and ‘Zhuzhou Fuschia’ are common.
 Long sprouts arise from the center of the plant when it is given lots of sunshine, fertilizer and regular watering.
-The best time to prune (because it resprouts small twigs and leaves so quickly) is in March.
-If yours is very overgrown, you could reduce it in size by one-quarter now and further in spring.
+The best time to prune (because it resprouts small twigs and leaves so quickly) is after it finishes flowering.